 Staff welfare - Germany

-Social support in Germany is handled via the individual branches of social security: statutory medical, healthcare, pension, unemployment and accident insurance.
+The social protection in Germany is carried out through the individual branches of the social insurance: statutory medical, healthcare, pension, unemployment and accident insurance.
 The legal basis is provided by the Social Security Code (Sozialgesetzbuch) and the specific Acts.

 The Social Security Code:

 Entry into the social security system is via the medical insurance scheme.
-Germany has statutory medical insurance funds and private healthcare insurers which run in parallel.
+In Germany, statutory sickness insurance and private medical insurance exist side by side.
 Statutory medical insurance funds are obliged to accept all applicants, whereas private insurers may also turn them down.
 It is not always possible to switch between a private and a statutory medical insurance scheme.
 Self-employed people can choose between voluntary, statutory or private medical insurance.
 The healthcare reform of 1 January 2009 made insurance compulsory for all residents in Germany.

 Employees are insured by statutory accident insurance against accidents at work and occupational illnesses; the providers of statutory accident insurance are the industrial and agricultural employers’ liability insurance associations (Berufsgenossenschaften) and public-sector accident insurance providers.
 The members of the employers’ liability insurance associations are the companies themselves.
 Employees themselves are required to help prevent accidents.